 This RN works with the interdisciplinary team which includes bedside professionals such as physicians, bedside nurses, pharmacists, nutritionists, wound care nurses, and charge nurses as well as nurse managers, the Medical Director, and the Center for Disease Control (CDC).
 Healthcare policies and procedures are created with the Team to prevent and control infections.
 The infection control RN is accountable for the prevention and control practices and programs in the facility.

 The Infection Control RN is present for Grand Rounds and Daily Rounds to gain accurate information which helps to predict, monitor and treat patients for infection.
 The RN educates staff about disease prevention, proper medication administration and wound care, helps create a plan of care and discusses treatment options with the Team.

 Working with third parties, such as the CDC, in treating and reporting patients with certain infections and staying up-to-date on current research, the Infection Control RN has a great responsibility to patients and the hospital staff to bring important practices and information to the hospital.
 This RN relays any pertinent information to the interdisciplinary team.
 The goal is to prevent healthcare-associated infections, properly manage any current infections, and ultimately improve patient outcomes.

 How to Become an Infection Control RN

-For many employers the role of Infection Control does not need to be filled by a RN specifically but it does need to be filled by an individual with a Bachelor's degree and healthcare experience.
+For many employers, the role of Infection Control does not need to be filled by an RN specifically but it does need to be filled by an individual with a Bachelor's degree and healthcare experience.
 Bachelor's degrees in Epidemiology, Public Health, and Nursing are usually the accepted degrees for this position.
 Some facilities will still accept RNs with an Associate's degree for this position but as more and more RNs earn a Bachelor's degree

 Required Education, Certifications, and Contact Hours for the Infection Control RN